qwefgh90/ng-terminal/projects/ng-terminal/README.md

 NgTerminal is web terminal on Angular7 or higher.
 You can easily make web terminal by adding `<ng-terminal></ng-terminal>` into your component.
 It's written on xtermjs.

 NgTerminal provides some features including [xtermjs](https://xtermjs.org/).
 It provides to adjust dimensions by dragging and to fix the number of rows and cols.
+New usuful features to devlopers should be added continuously.

 ## Install